 Methods used in In vitro fertilization

 Just fertilizing the egg outside the woman’s body and implanting it inside the womb is not enough.
 This entire process should be supported by other techniques.
-There are five basic steps involved in the process of In vitro fertilization.
+There are five basic steps involved in the process of In vitro fertilization or IVF.
 These steps are as follows

 - Ovarian stimulation